Michal-Atlas/DawnStorm/system/index.md

 |Colossal | Leviathans, Ancient Dragons        |
 |Immense  | Towering over land itself          |
 |Primal   | Deities & Titans                   |

+If a creature exceeds another's size by one, it can freely use the `Powerful` maneuver with Body based encounters against that creature.
+However the target acts as if it was `Skilled` at `Dodging` them.
+Exceeding its size by more than that allows instead to utilize the `Mighty` maneuver and subtract 8 from the roll for every size by which it is exceeded.
+For every size beyond the first, add 4 to Body based rolls.

 > **Weight** - If for any reason you need an estimate of weight for your humanoid players.
 Use \[Weight = 20x(Height^2)\] with kg and m.
 Adjusting the 20 about 3 up (more weight) or down (underweight).